|

 impact will be much shorter for the long-period comets, probably

+no more than two years.
 The survey program described in this report has the potential

 to alter fundamentally the way we view the threat of cosmic impacts.